yduf/yduf.github.io/_posts/2020-12-27-cpp-iostream.md

 ---
 > The proper way to create a new stream in C++ is to derive from `std::streambuf` and to override the `underflow()` operation for reading and the `overflow() and sync()` operations for writing. - [SO](https://stackoverflow.com/questions/14086417/how-to-write-custom-input-stream-in-c)

+> Stream buffers represent input or output devices and provide a low level interface for unformatted I/O to that device.
+Streams, on the other hand, provide a higher level wrapper around the buffer by way of basic unformatted I/O functions and especially via formatted I/O functions (i.e., operator<< and operator>> overloads).
+Stream objects may also manage a stream buffer's lifetime. - [SO](https://stackoverflow.com/questions/8116541/what-exactly-is-streambuf-how-do-i-use-it/8117182#8117182)

 - [Exposed buffers](http://wordaligned.org/articles/cpp-streambufs) - Copy streams / Redirect streams / Tee streams
 	- [underflow](https://en.cppreference.com/w/cpp/io/basic_streambuf/underflow)